g8fyol0/binderFront/README.md

 --- proivde this store to root of application <provider>
 -- now we can use store in all compoents

+---- if not logged in redirect ot logoin from any page using token check and error 401 from backend auth api

+--- logout - clear cookies

 -- component design

 body